JohnBobSmith/MessyFoods/README.md

 -A full user interface including help page

+-The wave based system!
+YAY!

 ###Things that are being worked on: Completion > 35% but < 85%
--Wave based asteroids system - stuck on this one...

--Main menu music, basic SFX.
+-Audio.
+Effects, music, impacts, hits, being shot, getting laser'ed, dying, etc etc. The sounds for those types of things.

 ###Things that have not been started or aren't actively being worked on: Completeion < 35%
 -Addional enemy types

+-Graphical effects IE particles/shrapnel when an asteroid explodes or hits something

 -Powerup system